SajjanKarn/SajjanKarn/README.md

-I am a Web Developer and Programmer from Nepal🎓.
+I am a Self-Taught Web Developer and Programmer from Nepal🎓.
 I am 15 years old and reading in 10th standard in secondary school now.
 I have decent skills in web development🤓.
 I usually create website with HTML, CSS, JS, React🕸️ .
 I know Web Frameworks like Node, Express, Django, Flask.
 Along side I know Python, PHP, Flutter.
 I can do Data-Science, Machine Learning stuffs as well.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.